mnylc/mnylc.github.io/_posts/news/2018-03-12-Digitization-Grants.md

 tag: news
 ---

 METRO is pleased to announce the awards for our 2017-2018 METRO Digitization Grant Program.
-METRO members selected to receive the grants, totaling approximately $50,000, are:
+METRO members selected to receive the grants, totaling approximately $50,000, are..

 - Carnegie Hall Corporation - Carnegie Hall Incorporated Collections
 - Library of The Jewish Theological Seminary - Audio of JTS Lectures, 1947-1969
 - New-York Historical Society - Burr McIntosh Photographic Prints, 1900-1910